fulgidus/advent-of-code-2024/README.md

 # 📅 Advent of Code 2024

-This repository contains my solutions for the Code Advent Calendar 2024 challenges.
+This repository contains my solutions for the Advent of Code 2024 challenges.
 It serves as a personal record of my progress and solutions

 You can read more about it [here](https://fulgidus.github.io/posts/advent-2024/)

 ## 📖 About

-The Code Advent Calendar is a series of daily programming challenges that take place in December.
+The Advent of Code is a series of daily programming challenges that take place in December.
 Each day, a new challenge is released, and participants are encouraged to solve it using their preferred programming language.

 ## 🎯 Purpose